tomasherceg/dotvvm-docs/Pages/basics-javascript-and-css.md

-## Javascript and CSS Resource Management
+## Javascript and CSS Resources

-**DotVVM** has a built-in mechanism for managing resources.
-It supports javascript files, inline javascript snippets and CSS files.
+DotVVM has a built-in mechanism for managing resources.
+It supports JavaScript files, inline JavaScript snippets and CSS files.
+It is extensible so it can be used to work with fonts, icons and other kinds of static files.

-The resources are named and stored in a global repository in [DotVVM configuration](/docs/tutorials/basics-configuration/{branch}).
+The resources are named and stored in a global repository which is configured in [DotVVM configuration](/docs/tutorials/basics-configuration/{branch}).

 Each resource can also specify its dependencies.
 Thanks to this, DotVVM can include all required resources in the page in the correct order.

+And finally, if any DotVVM control needs a particular resource, it can request the resource to be included in the page.
+DotVVM keeps track of the resources needed by controls in the page and renders only the those which are really needed.

+We have the following types of resources:

+* `ScriptResource` renders the `<script>` element and is used to include JavaScript files.

+* `StylesheetResource` renders the `<link rel="stylesheet">` element and is used to include CSS files.

+* `InlineScriptResource` renders the `<script>` element with JavaScript code snippet.

+* `NullResource` is a special type of resource that doesn't render anything.
+It is used when some control requests the resource to be included in the page, however you have included the resource itself (e.g. in the master page).

 ### Resource Repository

+> The resource registration has changed in DotVVM 1.1.
+Visit the [Upgrading to DotVVM 1.1](/docs/tutorials/how-to-start-upgrade-from-1-0/1-1) for more details.

-All resources are registered in resource respository found in the `DotvvmConfiguration.Resources` collection.
+All resources are registered in resource respository found in the `config.Resources` collection.

-You can register a new resource with the `Register` method, or you can replace existing resource with your own one.
-Typically, you want to do this in the `DotvvmStartup.cs` file.
+You can register a new resource with the `Register` method.
+This method can also replace existing resources if they exists.
+The resources should be registered in the `DotvvmStartup.cs` file.

 ```CSHARP
 config.Resources.Register("bootstrap-css", new StylesheetResource()